borisjoffe/squats/README.md

 Squats
 =====
-Create, Track, and Analyze Powerlifting and Olympic-lifting style workouts
+Create, Track, and Analyze Powerlifting and Olympic Weightlifting workouts
 -----
-These scripts are pretty limited and hacked together right now but I plan to add more functionality in the future.
-You can create symbolic links in a directory in your `$PATH` pointing to these scripts to avoid typing the `.py` file extension all the time.
+These Python scripts are being transitioned into a web app.
+To use them now, you should create symbolic links in a directory in your `$PATH` pointing to these scripts to avoid typing the `.py` file extension all the time.
 For example, use `ln -s -T /your/directory/with/these/scripts/plates.py /a/directory/in/your/path/plates` to use `plates` to execute the script instead of `plates.py`